Are you struggling with a boundary dispute?

 3 How do you win a boundary dispute?

 Boundary disputes between neighbours are very common.
-Before raising an issue you should get as much information together as possible such as:
+Before raising an issue, you should get as much information together as possible such as:

 What are examples of boundary violations?

-Changes to boundary such as over growing hedges or the changing of a hedge to a fence (or vice versa).
+Such as over growing hedges or the changing of a hedge to a fence (or vice versa).
 You should seek the consent with your neighbour before making any changes to your boundary.

-Extensions to property such as building too close, or over your neighbours boundary.
+Such as building too close, or over your neighbours boundary.
 You should provide plans to your neighbour of what you are planning to build.
 Your neighbour may not be happy with your planned works, however you can still get their acceptance where you are planning to build.

 What happens if you have no boundary feature?